esn89/jenkins-ha-https/README.md

 `sceptre create prod/securitygroups`

+Fourth, we need the storage layer, in this case, I have chosen EFS since we would like our Jenkins to span at least 2 availability zones.

+`sceptre create prod/efs`

-Finally, the application stack (Jenkins) is ready to be deployed.
-This includes Jenkins in an AutoScaling Group of 1, launch configuration, elastic load balancer, an elastic file system (for a persistent $JENKINS_HOME across restarts and terminations) and some security groups.
+Finally, the application stack for Jenkins is ready to be deployed.
+This includes:

-Before you running the below command, you must edit the [jenkinsapplication.yaml](config/prod/jenkinsapplication.yaml) file to specify the IP range you wish to grant access to.

-By default, it is 0.0.0.0/0 which is open to the world.
-If you use it as your personal CI/CD or build server, I would pass in my own IP address like so:

-`sceptre --var "JenkinsELBAllowedIP=123.123.123.123/32" create prod/jenkinsapplication.yaml` where "123.123.123.123/32" is your own IP address.
+- Jenkins in an AutoScaling Group of 1
+- launch configuration
+- a load balancer
+- hosted zone
+- record set
+- an SSL certificate managed by Amazon Certificate Manager

+You can provide your hosted zone name which you own in the parameter "hostedzonename".
+For example, "user.io".
+The stack will create a record for your Jenkins with the record set of: "jenkins.user.io" `sceptre --var "hostedzonename=your.domain.here" create prod/jenkinsapplication.yaml`

+Or you can run this command and fill in your default value for the hosted zone name in the configuration template.
 `sceptre create prod/jenkinsapplication.yaml`

 ## Accessing your Jenkins:

-Jenkins can then be accessed via a stack output command to retrieve the load balancer's CNAME.
-With that, you can paste it in your browser to access.
+Jenkins can then be accessed via a stack output command to retrieve the record set's name, you can paste it in your browser to access.